amanda8412383/amanda8412383/README.md

 I am Amanda, a second-year economics graduate student at university Bonn who wanting to work professionally in the field of data analysis after graduation.
 Currently looking for a cooperation opportunity for my master thesis for the summer semester 2021.

-Welcome to contact me through Linkedin if you are looking for workers with dedication and fresh livers.
+Welcome to contact me if you are looking for workers with dedication and fresh livers.
 <!--
 **amanda8412383/amanda8412383** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.